-Distribution: Occurring west of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California.

 Conservation Status: Not of concern